LupienLab/3d-reorganization-prostate-cancer/Data/External/Taberlay_2016/README.md

 The PrEC samples were digested using and sequenced with BglII paired-ends at 101 bp.
 The FASTQs downloaded from GEO don't come in pairs, so they need to be split before pre-processing.

+## Data QC

+The PrEC samples appear to have low read coverage, which raises issues with the ICE normalization convergence.
+`SRR2566798` normalization converged at >= 300 kbp, and the other two PrEC samples converged at >= 200 kbp resolutions.
+This indicates that these samples have too few reads to work with at lower resolutions.